 Some say that the Transportation Climate Initiative (TCI) will take care of pricing the transportation sector, but H.2810 will reduce carbon pollution from the transportation sooner, includes the heating sector as well and was written so that it compliments TCI.

 - The Transportation Climate Initiative is a multi-state agreement being worked out by the governors of New England and Mid-Atlantic states.
 It’s a carbon price on transportation that is compatible with H.2810, but our legislators might need to understand how.
 Here’s a great flier explaining this.

-News Flash!
-Rep Benson, who filed H.2810, took a new job and left the legislature.
+Rep Jen Benson, who filed H.2810, passed the baton when she left the legislature in January 2020.
 The new sponsor is Rep Driscoll (Milton).

 Thank you for the help so many of you gave to H.2810, the carbon pollution fee and dividend bill.